In every Bug Out Bag discussion group, you’ll hear people talking about their survival fishing kits.

 They might not be as tasty as fish, but they can be picked as you walk to safety.

 Recommended Reading: How To Eat Acorns

-I know that a lot of people are grossed out by the idea of eating insects, but there are a lot of reasons why insects make the best survival food:
+I know that the idea of eating insects disgusts a lot of people, but there are a lot of reasons why insects make the best survival food: